endokazuki/endokazuki/README.md

 - 💻 Building projects with **Flask** and **Machine Learning**
 - 📚 Exploring data analysis and AI applications
 - 🎯 Working on personal projects to strengthen my programming skills
-- 🏢 Contributing to enterprise-level web applications and infrastructure

 ## ⚡ Skills